wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                         </div>
                                     </div>
                                     <div class="param-description">
-                                        <p>Set this property to true and set the mediation.flow.statistics.enable property also to true, to enable mediation statistics for all the artifacts in the ESB profile by default.
-If you set this property to false, you need to set the mediation.flow.statistics.enable property to true and manually enable statistics for the required ESB artifact.</p>
+                                        <p>Set this property to 'true' and set the <code>mediation.flow.statistics.enable</code> property also to 'true'.
+This will enable mediation statistics for all the integration artifacts by default.
+If you set this property to 'false', you need to set the <code>mediation.flow.statistics.enable</code> property to 'true' and manually enable statistics for the required integration artifact.</p>
                                     </div>
                                 </div>
                             </div><div class="param">